 When we talk about teamwork, the image of rowing often comes to mind.
-All team members aim for the same goal and rowing in rhythm.
-It is a beautiful image to showcase group work.
-This metaphor is used frequently to describe team management, although this management is directive.
-Lean culture is the opposite of this image.
+All team members aim for the same goal and row in rhythm.
+It is a beautiful image to showcase group work. his metaphor is used frequently to describe team management.
+However, this management is directive.
+Agile (or Lean) culture is the opposite of this image.

-To make the best use of everyone’s skills, and with a focus on operational excellence, participatory management yields better results.
+To make the best use of everyone’s skills, and with a focus on operational excellence, participative management yields better results.
+When your business model is based on operational excellence, the Agile culture will best support your objectives.

-Beyond the traditional joke of the two companies that clash, you can read here: http://www.debito.org/boatrace.html, I invite you to think about your organizational context, to choose the mode of most suitable management.
+Beyond the traditional joke of two companies fighting each other, I invite you to reflect on your organizational context, to choose the most appropriate management mode.

 In the metaphor of rowing, the power of the group rests on three aspects: the team works